awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    coredns   1         1         1            1           31m
    ```

 1. If your current deployment is running fewer than two replicas, scale out the deployment to two replicas\.
-Replace `<coredns>` with `kubedns` if your previous command output returned that instead\.
+Replace `coredns` with `kubedns` if your previous command output returned that instead\.

    ```
-   kubectl scale deployments/<coredns> --replicas=2 -n kube-system
+   kubectl scale deployments/coredns --replicas=2 -n kube-system
    ```

 1. Drain each of the nodes that you want to remove from your cluster with the following command:

    ```
-   kubectl drain <node_name> --ignore-daemonsets --delete-local-data
+   kubectl drain node_name --ignore-daemonsets --delete-local-data
    ```

    If you're upgrading your nodes to a new Kubernetes version, identify and drain all of the nodes of a particular Kubernetes version \(in this case, *1\.19*\) with the following code snippet\.

    ```
-   K8S_VERSION=<1.19>
+   K8S_VERSION=1.19
    nodes=$(kubectl get nodes -o jsonpath="{.items[?(@.status.nodeInfo.kubeletVersion==\"v$K8S_VERSION\")].metadata.name}")
    for node in ${nodes[@]}
    do